 - Cancer Center Seminars, Retreats, and Symposia

-- Access to the new UI Cancer Center Communications team.
+- Access to the new University of Illinois Cancer Center Communications team.
 This team provides services including:

 - Strategic communications planning and implementation of news articles for print, website, and social media venues

 - Creating and writing brochures, news releases, web content, videos, and other communications collateral to promote Cancer Center to various audiences